zcost/orchestra-books/cloudstack/cloudstack-agent.md

 # KVM Setup and Installation

-Installation of the KVM agent is trivial with just a single command, but afterwards we'll need to configure a few things
+Installation of the KVM agent is trivial with just a single command, but afterwards we need to configure a few things

 ~~~bash
 yum -y install nfs-utils